sweattep/modern_quotes/README.md

 >I treat everybody fair.
 I don't treat everybody the same.

+>He actively stood in the middle of Pac and Biggie squashing shit.
+Pac wrote Biggie a letter in the summer of 1996.
+Puffy blocked it.
+Biggie wanted to squash it.
+Puffy told him not to.
+Even after he got Pac killed, Biggie wanted to leave Bad Boy.
+Those two dying changed the direction of where the game went after tha

 >culturally, historically, or aesthetically important, and/or inform or reflect life in the United States

 >simply by spittin, I've been blessed